 - Hold the position for as long as possible without dropping the hips.

 - Repeat on the opposite side.

-- Lie on your back and bend your knees, keeping feet hip-distance apart and heels a few inches from your buttocks.
-Place arms at the side, with hands near to the hips.
+- Lie on your back and bend your knees, keeping the feet hip-distance apart and heels a few inches from your buttocks.
+Place the arms at the side, with the hands near the hips.

 - Squeeze your glutes and push through your heels to lift the hips upwards.
 Aim to create a diagonal line across the top of your body, from shoulders to knees.

 - Hold the position for 1–2 seconds before slowly lowering back down.

 When working out, it is essential to spend at least 10 minutes warming up and cooling down.
 This can include simple movements such as walking and gentle stretching.

 A person with hyperlordosis may experience the following symptoms:

 - Lower back pain: People with hyperlordosis may experience mild-to-severe lower back pain, which may worsen with movement.
 They may also experience back spasms or tightness in the back.

 - Difficulty moving: People may have movement issues due to muscle tightening and stiffness in the lower back.

 - Numbness: In addition to pain, some individuals may notice a tingling sensation.

 - Loss of bladder control: In some cases, a person may experience changes in bladder control.